Nicolas Perrot: Biography

-Perrot's relationship with and influence over the tribes of the west was drawn on again during the 1680s.
+Perrot's relationship with and influence over the tribes of the West was drawn on again during the 1680s.
 In 1684, he participated in the peacekeeping mission of the Governor Antoine Lefebvre de La Barre and succeeded in bringing the warriors of several nations together to sign a peace treaty.
-In the spring of 1685 he was appointed Commandant-in-Chief of Bais Des Puants (present-day Green Bay, Wisconsin) and the neighboring regions when war broke out between the Fox tribe and the Sioux and Chippewa tribes.
+In the spring of 1685, he was appointed Commandant-in-Chief of Bais Des Puants (present-day Green Bay, Wisconsin) and the neighboring regions when war broke out between the Meskwaki and the Sioux and Chippewa tribes.
 He worked hard to bring about peace, and was successful, at least for a time.
 After this, Perrot traveled to the northern waters of the Mississippi River, in the territory of the Sioux, where he built Fort Saint Antoine, now in Minnesota.

 In the spring of 1687 he was in the region of Detroit taking part in an expedition.
 A fire broke out at the Jesuit mission at Bais Des Puants, and 40,000 livres worth of his furs were destroyed.
 Perrot was financially ruined.
 He returned to Montreal, where in the spring of 1688 he served as an interpreter for the treaty between Governor and Onondaga chief Otreouti, who promised the neutrality of the Onondaga, Cayuga, and Oneida of the Five Nations of the Haudenosaunee or Iroquois League in confrontations with the French.
 In 1689 he built Fort Saint-Pierre at the mouth of the Wisconsin River, and established peace among area tribes.